Black & Veatch: With Their Surging Populaces More Technologically Savvy, Cities Must Start Planning Digitally Connected Communities

 worrying it’s not affordable, according to Black & Veatch’s “2018

-Strategic Directions: Smart Cities & Utilities Report
+Strategic Directions: Smart Cities & Utilities Report.”
+But

 Fred Ellermeier, vice president of Black & Veatch’s Connected